The Laramie Project Delivers a Poignant, Palpable Reminder

 September 20, 2016

 On the evening of Oct.
 6, 1998, 21-year-old Matthew Shephard was found beaten, tortured and bound to a fence on the outskirts of a small town called Laramie, Wyo.
-His death would thrust this town and its residents into the national spotlight and spark a global conversation about hate crimes against gay and lesbian Americans.
+His death would thrust this town and its residents into the national spotlight and spark a global conversation about hate crimes committed against gay and lesbian Americans.
 This Family Weekend, members of the William and Mary Theatre tell a powerful narrative about community, faith and truth in “The Laramie Project”.

 A compilation of over 200 interviews conducted and compiled by Moises Kaufman and members of the Tectonic Theater Project, “The Laramie Project” premiered in 2000 in Denver, Colo. followed by performances in New York City and finally in Laramie itself in 2002.
 The show dramatically follows the social and political fallout that followed Matthew’s death and gives the audience a glimpse into the hearts and minds of those who knew, loved and mourned him — and even those who killed him.